Nakuul Mehta: Personal life

-Mehta met singer Jankee Parekh in his teenage and the couple was in a relationship for over a decade.
+Mehta met singer Jankee Parekh when he was a teenager, and the couple was in a relationship for over a decade.
 On 28 January 2012, Mehta married Parekh in a traditional Hindu wedding ceremony.
 The couple had their first child on 3 February 2021, a boy, Sufi.
 On 15 August 2025, the couple welcomed their second child, a girl, Rumi.

 Health

 In June 2022, Mehta was hospitalised for 2 days in Sujoy Hospital in Juhu, Mumbai, with appendicitis.
 He underwent appendectomy, a minor surgery, and had his appendix removed.

 Other work and public image

 Adit Ganguly of Cosmopolitan India termed him "charming, classy and charismatic" and noted, "Mehta is one of the biggest names in Indian television today and is perennially expanding the scope of his art and talent."
 Asjad Nazir from Eastern Eye noted Mehta's dashing "good looks" and ability to deliver a "winning performance".
 In the UK-based newspaper Eastern Eyes list of 50 Sexiest Asian Men, Mehta was placed 35th in 2017 and 16th in 2018.
 In the Times' Most Desirable Men on TV, Mehta was placed 15th in 2017.

 Apart from his acting career, he is a celebrity endorser for several brands and products such as Westside, Fair & Handsome, Karbonn Mobiles and UltraTech Cement.
 He also featured in an Amazon Audible's ad film with Rithvik Dhanjani.
 Mehta has also hosted many award shows and events such as he hosted the Indian Television Academy Awards in 2014 and 2023.
 During the COVID-19 pandemic, he wrote and performed poems under the initiative #PoemsForHumanity, to raise funds for the needy.
 Mehta is also widely known for his fashion style.